 • Comply with all laws and codes while email marketing by getting a legal checklist for email marketing.

-• Don’t infringe the privacy rights of your employees when they use gmail.
+• Don’t infringe the privacy rights of your employees when they use Gmail.